 Was the compensation of each employee taken into account under the plan limited to the section 401(a)(17) limitation?
 Check that for any employee only compensation up to the maximum compensation limit for the year was taken into account under the plan for purposes of computing the employee's contributions and benefits.

-The maximum annual compensation of each employee that can be taken into account under a plan for any year must not exceed $265,000 for 2015 and 2016, ($270,000 for 2017) and subject to cost-of-living adjustments in later years.
+The maximum annual compensation of each employee that can be taken into account under a plan for any year must not exceed $280,000 for 2019 ($285,000 for 2020) and subject to cost-of-living adjustments in later years.

 Does the plan comply with the top-heavy requirements of section 416?
 Check that your plan’s top-heavy status is being determined and that if the plan is top-heavy, appropriate minimum vesting and contributions or benefits are being provided.

 A plan must satisfy certain vesting and minimum benefit requirements if the plan is top-heavy.
 In general, a plan is top-heavy if 60 percent of the aggregate accrued benefits or account balances under the plan are for the benefit of certain "key employees."
 Generally, a key employee is: